-Slide out the seat base of each inward facing settee until they meet in the middle of the vehicle.
-Use the backrest cushions and the two infill cushions to fill the space created between the base cushion and the side of the vehicle.
+Slide out the seat base of each inward facing seat until they meet in the middle of the vehicle.
+Use the backrest cushion of each seat to fill the space created between the base cushion and the side of the vehicle.